AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.rst

 to run the inverse dynamics if users may not define enough support forces on either both feet or pelvis.

-Since your model has a driver between ground and pelvis (which applies the default reaction forces), you can comment out “Model\\Reactions.any” in the main file:
+Since your model has a joined named "SeatPelvis" between ground and pelvis (which will apply the default reaction forces), you can comment out “Model\\Reactions.any” in the main file:

 .. code-block:: AnyScriptDoc